wodby/docs/2.0/docs/integrations/azure.md

 Wodby provides a native integration with Azure Databases

-- We support MySQL (with flexible option), MariaDB and PostgreSQL (flexible option)
+- We support MySQL and PostgreSQL flexible versions
+- MariaDB and Single-server MySQL/PostgreSQL not support since they're announced to be on retirement path by Azure
 - Databases can be resided with a EKS cluster created under the same integration
 - Storage size can be configured upon creation and storage autoscaling can be enabled
 - You can manage your DBs and users form Wodby dashboard
+- Reside Azure database with AKS cluster is not yet supported

 ## Blob storage